 Although selling sex is not in itself illegal in Britain, the legal system, as it stands, works to penalise those working within the sex industry.
 Ironically, existing laws that claim to help reduce exploitation and abuse by criminalising ‘pimping’, brothel-keeping and soliciting on the streets actually contributes to more violence against sex workers.
 Whether Brexit will affect legislature is still uncertain, because sovereign nations determine the regulations that control the sex industry, but there is a strong suggestion that domestic support for banning the purchase of sex altogether is gaining traction, according to activist Mac.

 What seems more likely, at this point, is that pulling away from the Court of Justice of the European Union could result in sex workers' ‘self-employment’ status being challenged, as well as a deepening conservatism in the UK, with a coalition between the Tory government and Northern Ireland’s Democratic Unionists, driving for harsher restrictions and punishments.
 But, like with every Brexit issue, all we can do is speculate.

 The most pressing issue right now is safeguarding the human rights of sex workers currently living in the UK.
 Being an immigrant, a woman, and working within the sex industry is a position that automatically fights against numerous axes of prejudice, abuse and oppression.
-Struggling on the poverty line and trying to put food on the table for their families is often what leads non-British women to sex work, therefore ensuring access to basic goods and necessities, in whatever community or group, should transcend racial divides.
+Struggling on the poverty line and trying to put food on the table for their families is often what leads non-British women to sex work, therefore ensuring access to basic goods and necessities, in whatever community or group, should transcend cultural and racial divides.